themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-endometriosis-is-diagnosed.md

 <h3>Imaging Testing</h3>

-Imaging testing can be helpful a tool but it <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">cannot be used for diagnosis</a>.
+Imaging testing can be a helpful tool but it <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">cannot be used for diagnosis</a>.
 Imaging testing includes computed tomography (CT), magnetic resonance imaging (MRI), and ultrasounds.
-While diagnostic testing can be helpful for presurgical planning, they do not provide clear evidence of endometriosis and cannot be used to rule or confirm the disease.
+While diagnostic testing can be helpful for presurgical planning, they do not provide clear evidence of endometriosis and cannot be used to rule out or confirm the disease.
 It is common to have a pelvic ultrasound and MRI before undergoing laparoscopic surgery.

 <blockquote>Though symptoms and/or diagnostic testing may give rise to 'informed suspicion' and are helpful for presurgical planning, only surgery permits the requisite visual and histological (biopsy proven) diagnosis.
 Most importantly, Laparoscopy also facilitates actual treatment of the disease.